-Liability insurance certificates provide a wealth of information quickly because asking a contractor to provide copies of their insurance policies would be overwhelming and costly.
-Insurance policies also contain proprietary business information such as insurance premiums, rates and business volumes that are inappropriate for disclosure to third parties.
+Liability insurance certificates provide a wealth of information quickly because asking a contractor to provide copies of their insurance policies would be overwhelming, timely, and costly.
+Insurance policies also contain proprietary business information such as insurance premiums, rates, and business volumes that are inappropriate for disclosure to third parties.

 Certificates of insurance provide a valuable service in summarizing a tremendous amount of information on a single sheet of paper for the benefit of review by the requestor of the certificate.

-The liability insurance certificates for contractors are import.
+The liability insurance certificates for contractors are important.
 Having liability insurance in place means the client and their business are protected from being held liable for injury or error.
-This includes damage to property as well as to people as well as implied damages.
+This includes damage to property, people, as well as implied damages.
 It is important to remember that liability insurance covers the cost of litigation for these claims as well as any awards issued by the court.

-Obviously, it also benefits the contractor by having this insurance coverage in place in addition to the coverage.
-By having a current certificate of liability insurance for contractors on hand, it can give your business a leg up in the bid turn around and professional look you bring to the potential client.
+Obviously, it also benefits the contractor by having this insurance coverage in place in addition to the other coverages.
+By having a current certificate of Liability Insurance for contractors on hand, it can give your business a leg up in the bidding process and a professional look.

-Ask your licensed insurance professional for a current copy of your liability insurance certificate.
-It’s also a good chance to review your policy limits and whether they should be increased to go after larger jobs in your construction market.
+Ask your licensed insurance professional for a current copy of your Liability Insurance certificate.
+It’s also a good chance to review your policy limits and whether they should be increased to have the ability to bid on larger jobs in your construction market.

 Let us help you find protection for your business and keep your mind at ease.
 At CommercialInsurance.Net, our goal is to get you an affordable commercial insurance quote.
 To get a competitive insurance quote it is fast and easy, enter your zip code and click “Get Quote.”
 One of our specialists will contact you soon.